Bachelor of Fine Arts, Art Studio

 The application process to the B.F.A. program consists of a written application and a digital portfolio.
 Application submissions are due during the last week of the spring and fall semesters.
 Acceptance into the B.F.A. program is contingent upon favorable evaluation by the School of Art faculty of your application and portfolio.

 Digital communications are sent to all students and signs are posted every semester in the School of Art notifying everyone of the applicant information meeting.

 Portfolio requirements for B.F.A. degree program applications:

-- Fifteen to twenty pieces of work are suggested.
+- Fifteen to twenty pieces artworks.

 Off-Campus Study Requirement

 Each student is required to complete an approved off-campus study experience each semester in the program.
 This may involve a field trip to an urban center which could include visits to major art collections.

 The Fulbright College research/analytical writing requirement for art majors, B.A. and B.F.A. degrees, will be fulfilled in Art History courses 4833, 4843, 4853, 4863, 4873, 4933, 4943, 4963, and 4973.
 May also be an honors thesis in art history (only).